Marvin Gaye: Midnight Love

 On February 13, 1983, Gaye sang "The Star-Spangled Banner" at the NBA All-Star Game at The Forum in Inglewood, California—accompanied by Gordon Banks, who played the studio tape from the stands.
 The following month, Gaye performed at the Motown 25: Yesterday, Today, Forever special.
 This and a May appearance on Soul Train (his third appearance on the show) became Gaye's final television performances.
-Gaye embarked on his final concert tour, titled the Sexual Healing Tour, on April 18, 1983, in San Diego.
-The tour ended on August 14, 1983, at the Pacific Amphitheatre in Costa Mesa, California but was plagued by cocaine-triggered paranoia and illness.
+Gaye embarked on his final concert tour, titled the Sexual Healing Tour, on April 18, 1983, at Humphreys by the Bay in San Diego.
+The tour, which had 51 dates in total and included a then-record six sold-out shows at Radio City Music Hall in New York City, ended on August 14, 1983, at the Pacific Amphitheatre in Costa Mesa, California, but was plagued by cocaine-triggered paranoia, vocal problems and illness.
 Following the concert's end, he moved into his parents' house in Los Angeles.
 In early 1984, Midnight Love was nominated for a Grammy in the Best Male R&B Vocal Performance category, his 12th and final nomination.

-Personal life
+Personal life, family and death

-Gaye married Berry Gordy's sister, Anna Gordy, in June 1963.
-The couple separated in 1973, and Gordy filed for divorce in November 1975.
-The couple officially divorced in 1977.
-Gaye later married Janis Hunter in October 1977.
-The couple separated in 1979 and officially divorced in February 1981.

-Gaye was the father of three children: Marvin III, Nona, and Frankie.
-Marvin III was the biological son of Anna's niece, Denise Gordy, who was 16 at the time of the birth.
+In June 1963, Gaye married Anna Gordy, sister of Berry Gordy.
+The couple's contentious marriage ended in 1977, after a two-year divorce trial.
+That year, Gaye married Janis Hunter, daughter of Slim Gaillard, with whom he had a four-year courtship.
+They separated in 1979 and officially divorced in 1982.
+Gaye was the father of three: Marvin III (by adoption), Nona and Frankie.
+Marvin III was the biological son of Anna's niece, Denise Gordy, who was 16 at the time of his birth.
 Nona and Frankie were born to Gaye's second wife, Janis.
-At the time of his death, Gaye was survived by his three children, parents, and five siblings.
+Gaye was a cousin of Wu-Tang Clan member Masta Killa.